This post will delve into the benefits of CBD for dogs with anxiety but before we begin, lets clear some confusion:

 You’ve been using Cannabinoids without knowing it!

-Endocannabinoids function like signalling chemicals similar to Dopamine and Serotonin.
+Endocannabinoids function like signaling chemicals similar to Dopamine and Serotonin.
 They then attach themselves to Cannabinoid receptors found all over the body, mostly in the nervous system and are associated with the following:

 - Mental Health